ahariharan95/phish_analytics/index.md

 Included in the project is a process notebook which describes the processes our group used to conduct the analysis.
 It includes the overview and motivation for our project, the initial questions we wanted to solve in our analysis, the data we used and methods involved in obtaining it, our exploratory data analysis, and the final analysis.
 It can be found [here](https://github.com/ahariharan95/phish_analytics/blob/master/process_notebook.Rmd), and on the github repository.

+## Code

+All our code for the project can be found on the repository for this page.
+This includes the RMarkdown file for the creation of the dataset and the r script for the shiny app.